 In the absence of immediate social protection measures to preserve income of the most vulnerable to the crisis, the COVID-19 health crisis is likely to cause a prolonged economic crisis and higher recovery costs in the future.
 Higher inflation and potential labor market impacts of the crisis are expected to have knock-on effects on vulnerable households and have the potential to increase the prevalence and depth of poverty.
 Declining remittances, unemployment, and higher cost of imports are likely to place pressure on prices and reduce domestic output.
 In addition, domestic business reliant on the supply of external raw materials will also face supply constraints.
 Although the upward price movement in Georgia is likely to first be seen largely in non-food commodities, behavioral responses in the event of the outbreak spreading, and further supply constraints may lead to food price increases.
 Until 2019, the unemployment rate in Georgia had been declining, reaching 12 percent.
 However, the unemployment rate is now projected to increase significantly due to the impact of lockdowns and the closure of businesses driven by the COVID-19 state of emergency.
 A slowing of internal demand would particularly affect people working in the informal sector of the country.
 The effects are likely to be disproportionately felt by households with inadequate coping strategies or insurance mechanisms.
 In the short term, the government will need to consider enacting appropriate mitigating strategies such as ensuring adequate access to health care, particularly for at-risk groups, alleviating food shortages, and compensating for reduced and lost income through appropriate social security transfers.

-Given the package of measures already announced and adopted by the government , the impacts of COVID-19 are likely to impact the following groups in Georgia: (i) households and individuals relying on vulnerable employment (defined as casual labor, temporary work and informal self-employment) who lose their jobs due to the social distancing and or quarantines that will close viable businesses leading to a sudden loss of livelihood; (ii) formal workers in all sectors, especially those who work in the tourism, service (transportation and retail) and tradable sectors who have been already impacted by the economic lockdown, (iii) poor and near poor households who will have less margin to cope with potential price increases, (iv) migrant workers and their families who receive remittances if the closure of their job leaves them stranded far from home.
+Given the package of measures already announced and adopted by the government , the impacts of COVID-19 are likely to impact the following groups in Georgia: (i) households and individuals relying on vulnerable employment (defined as casual labor, temporary work and informal self-employment) who lose their jobs due to the social distancing and or quarantines that will close viable businesses leading to a sudden loss of livelihood; (ii) formal workers in all sectors, especially those who work in the tourism, service (transportation and retail) and tradable sectors who have been already impacted by the economic lockdown, (iii) poor and near poor households who will have less margin to cope with potential price increases.

 The Project is prepared to support the Government of Georgia immediate response to health, and poverty impacts of COVID-19.